meulenvd/OSCAR-Requirements-Manual/docs/source/cookbook.rst

 In the area on the right side, you will find personal details.
-Check these items and update the items using (arrow 2) Update my personal Data, where you can change tour password as well.
+Check these items and update the items using (arrow 2) Update my personal Data, where you can change your password as well.

 On the left side you may start to create a new variable or add a new requirement to a variable (arrow 3), just by clicking these buttons.
 But